 Good Signals

-However, phrases like “Your drive is inspiring” or “I admire your achievements” can be very encouraging.
+However, phrases like “Your drive is inspiring” or “I admire your achievements” can be encouraging.
 It shows an appreciation for their hard work and ambition.

 More on type 3